StatisticsHealthEconomics/HTAinRmanifesto/README.md

 Often, on receipt of some new model code, the step taken to interrogate it are something like this

-What does it look like? :arrow_right: Does it run? :arrow_right: Is it correct?
+What does it look like? -> Does it run? -> Is it correct?

 In order to facilitate this process we are essentially looking for a sensible consistency in three areas: